-1. General: The County is committed to providing a safe environment for its employees and customers.
-The Count has adopted this Fitness for Duty policy in furtherance of its continuing efforts to improve the safety of the County workplace.
+A. General: The County is committed to providing a safe environment for its employees and customers.
+The County has adopted this Fitness for Duty policy in furtherance of its continuing efforts to improve the safety of the County workplace.

-2. Definitions:
+B. Definitions:

-Fitness for Duty: Able to work safely, properly, and perform normal work duties without impairment.

-Drug: Any over-the-counter medication, prescribed medication, illegal or controlled substance, or any alcoholic beverage.

-Fitness for Duty Examination: An announced or unannounced medical examination and/or drug and/or alcohol test.

-3. Responsibilities: Any employee who feels for any reason that he or she is not fit for duty should immediately disclose this to his or her Supervisor.
-Employees who are taking prescribed medication or other drugs that could impair their ability to safely perform their job functions should discuss this confidentially with the Supervisor or Department Head so that alternative arrangements may be made.
+- 1. Fitness for Duty: Able to work safely, properly, and perform normal work duties without impairment. - 2.
+Drug: Any over-the-counter medication, prescribed medication, illegal or controlled substance, or any alcoholic beverage. - 3.
+Fitness for Duty Examination: An announced or unannounced medical examination and/or drug and/or alcohol test. - C. Responsibilities: Any employee who feels for any reason that he or she is not fit for duty should immediately disclose this to his or her Supervisor.
+Employees who are taking prescribed medication or other drugs that could impair their ability to safely perform their job functions should discuss this confidentially with the Supervisor or Department Head so that alternative arrangements may be made. - D. All employees must report to their Supervisors or the County Administrator any employee who may be unfit for duty.
+Reports will be kept confidential to the extent possible and will be made available only to those individuals with a "need-to-know," unless otherwise required by law. - E. If a Supervisor receives a report or otherwise believes that an employee may not be fit for duty, the Supervisor should immediately contact the County Administrator. - F. The County Administrator or, in his/her absence, his/her designee will make a determination, within his discretion, whether it is appropriate to require the employee to go for a fitness for

-- 4. All employees must report to their Supervisors or the County Administrator any employee who may be unfit for duty.
-Reports will be kept confidential to the extent possible and will be made available only to those individuals with a "need-to-know," unless otherwise required by law. - 5.
-If a Supervisor receives a report or otherwise believes that an employee may not be fit for duty, the Supervisor should immediately contact the County Administrator. - 6.
-The County Administrator or, in his absence, his designee will make a determination, within his discretion, whether it is appropriate to require the employee to go for a fitness for duty examination. - 7.
-Employees who are required by the County to report for fitness for duty examinations must report for and consent to the examination as scheduled as a condition of continued employment.
-While the examination will not be conducted without the employee's consent, refusal to submit to the fitness for duty examination may lead to disciplinary action up to and including immediate discharge of employment. - 8.
-Prohibited Conduct: All employees are required to follow the County's policies and standards of conduct.
-In addition, the following is a non-inclusive list of prohibited conduct that may lead to the requirement to submit to a fitness for duty examination: - Inability to conduct oneself in a professional manner; i.e., excessive anger, aggressive behavior, inappropriate language, or other inappropriate distractions. - Reporting for work or working in a condition physically or mentally unfit for duty or arriving at work under the influence of an illegal or unauthorized drug or alcohol. - Smelling of alcohol or drugs while reporting to work or working. - Failure to follow fitness-for-duty policies and procedures. - Excessive or unexcused absence or tardiness. - Carelessness or negligence; violation or neglect of safety regulations; or violation of other commonly accepted standards and policies. - Violation of the Drugs and Alcohol policy. - 9.
-Confidentiality: All information regarding fitness for duty referrals and examinations must be kept as confidential, and disclosed only on a strict "need to know" basis.
+- duty examination. - G. Employees who are required by the County to report for fitness for duty examinations must report for and consent to the examination as scheduled as a condition of continued employment.
+While the examination will not be conducted without the employee's consent, refusal to submit to the fitness for duty examination may lead to disciplinary action up to and including immediate discharge of employment. - H. Prohibited Conduct: All employees are required to follow the County's policies and standards of conduct.
+In addition, the following is a non-inclusive list of prohibited conduct that may lead to the requirement to submit to a fitness for duty examination: - I. Inability to conduct oneself in a professional manner; i.e., excessive anger, aggressive behavior, inappropriate language, or other inappropriate distractions. - J. Reporting for work or working in a condition physically or mentally unfit for duty or arriving at work under the influence of an illegal or unauthorized drug or alcohol. - K. Smelling of alcohol or drugs while reporting to work or working. - L. Excessive or unexcused absence or tardiness. - M. Carelessness or negligence; violation or neglect of safety regulations; or violation of other commonly accepted standards and policies. - N. Confidentiality: All information regarding fitness for duty referrals and examinations must be kept as confidential, and disclosed only on a strict "need to know" basis.
 The results of any and all fitness for duty examinations will be treated as confidential and be made available only to those individuals with a "need-to-know," unless otherwise required by law.
 The test results will be filed separately from the employee's personnel file.